-- Reduced operating costs as a result of reusing and recycling waste
+- Reduced operating costs as a result of performance improvement

 - Improved profitability as a result of increasing levels of materials efficiency